Ate329/MinecraftChatbot123/README.md

 # MinecraftChatbot123
-A minecraft chat bot that can send and receive messages in the server chat.
+A minecraft chat bot that can send and receive messages in the server chat without yourself entering the game.

 (Contains a user friendly GUI made by Tk)